Disruption to waste services

 Household recycling centres (HRCs, or 'the tip') will remain open for waste that cannot be collected at the kerbside, including garden waste.
 We encourage residents to continue to store waste at home, where possible, to reduce pressures on these services.

 Visitors to all HRCs are asked to note the following:-

 - journeys to an HRC should only be made for waste that cannot be collected at the kerbside

-- do not assume that any HRC is open before setting off.
+- While opening hours are unaffected, do not assume that any HRC is open before setting off.
 Please check the appropriate pages on the Dorset Council website (NOT Google) where we will post information if a site is closed for a long time

 - queues and waiting times to access each site may be longer than usual, so expect delays.
 This is because there will be limits on the number of people that can be on site at any one time to maintain social distancing

 - if sites become overwhelmed with traffic and queues cause local traffic disruption, they will close for a period of time for queues to clear